tokekar/multirobot-icra2020/index.md

 6. Exploration of extreme environments, system considerations, e.g., challenges in  sampling underwater and benthic environments, hot-springs, volcanoes, asteroids
 7. Physical sample (specimen) collection for science autonomy

+## Panel discussion

+Robotics -- under-delivered or surpassed expectations in science autonomy?
+What is the role of AI in exploration research and big-data driven discovery?
+Hype cycles, crystal ball session, what can we take from self-driving car research?
+Is Earth observation lagging behind consumer technology?
+How can roboticists help bridge the gap?